jenkinsci/dbforge-devops-automation-for-sqlserver-plugin/README.md

 If you have any ideas of how to improve dbForge DevOps Automation for SQL Server, submit a pull request with your code to us.
-Upon approval, we WILL IMPLEMENT the suggested changes.
+Upon approval, we will implement the suggested changes.

 You can also email us at [support@devart.com](https://wiki.jenkins.io/display/JENKINS/mailto:support@devart.com)